Shubhamdiwakarkadam/Ecommerce-sales-Dashboard-POWERBI-1/README.md

-# Madhav Ecommerce Sales Dashboard
+# Mahadev Ecommerce Sales Dashboard

-Owner of Madhav Store wants us to help them create a dashboard to track and analyze their online sales across India.
+Owner of Mahadev Store wants us to help them create a dashboard to track and analyze their online sales across India.

 ## Screenshot